An MSU instructor and a team of journalism students debunk stereotypes to increase understanding of cultural differences.

 “Although,” he adds, “the real goal is not just to produce books.
 The point is to create communities of people beyond MSU that understand each other better.”

-The guides have proved particularly useful to journalism students and reporters, but also are helpful to college students in general, as the number of international students on American campuses tops one million, according to the Student and Exchange Visitor Program.
+The guides have proved particularly useful to journalism students and reporters, but also are helpful to college students in general, as the number of international students on American campuses tops 1 million, according to the Student and Exchange Visitor Program.
+Blue Cross Blue Shield of Michigan ordered custom copies of a new guide about veterans for the launch of its resource center on Veterans Day, 2015.

 Bias Busters Interactive Quiz